Adoption of the euro in Bulgaria: Joining the eurozone

-Bulgaria is set to adopt the euro as its official currency on 1 January 2026, following several delays.
+Bulgaria adopted the euro as its official currency on 1 January 2026, following several delays.
 In February 2023, Finance Minister Rositsa Velkova announced that Bulgaria's target date for entry into the eurozone would be delayed from 1 January 2024 to 1 January 2025, primarily due to the projected inflation not meeting the inflation criterion in time.
 In April 2023, enough signatures had been collected to put the entry to a referendum.
 However, in June 2023 the referendum was rejected by Bulgaria's parliament with 98 votes against, 46 abstentions and 68 votes in favour.
 On 26 July 2023, the newly formed Bulgarian government adopted a programme which stated that the switch to the euro in January 2025 is one of the main government priorities.
 In November 2023, the Bulgarian euro coin design was revealed and approved by the Bulgarian National Bank.

 In order to ensure full compliance with the legal criteria for euro adoption, the Bulgarian Parliament approved the necessary legislation on the Bulgarian National Bank (BNB) on 1 February 2024.
-However, according to the assessment of the President of BNB, Dimitar Radev, the recently adopted constitutional revision (making it possible for the President or Vice President of BNB to be appointed as a temporary caretaker Prime Minister in case of failed attempts to form regular governments), and the recently adopted revision to the law on the BNB (making it possible for such a caretaker Prime Minister to resume his work and role at BNB after having completed his tenure as temporary caretaker Prime Minister), were both unlikely to meet ECB's convergence criteria for legal compliance.
-The ECB was not consulted on this specific change to the Bulgarian law, but were expected to reveal its assessment on this potential issue in its upcoming convergence report scheduled for publication in June 2024.
+However, according to the assessment of the President of BNB, Dimitar Radev, the then recently adopted constitutional revision (making it possible for the Governor or Deputy Governor of the BNB to be appointed as a temporary caretaker Prime Minister in case of failed attempts to form regular governments), and the then recently adopted revision to the law on the BNB (making it possible for such a caretaker Prime Minister to resume his work and role at BNB after having completed his tenure as temporary caretaker Prime Minister), were both unlikely to meet ECB's convergence criteria for legal compliance.
+The ECB was not consulted on this specific change to Bulgarian law, but was expected to reveal its assessment on this potential issue in its convergence report scheduled for publication in June 2024.
+In the event, the report assessed Bulgarian legislation as compatible with the Treaties and the Statute of the ESCB, and euro adoption from 2025 was ruled out on economic grounds instead, Bulgaria having failed to meet the price stability criterion.